 LT is concerned with studying and developing systems capable of processing human language.
 The field has developed, over the years, different methods to make the information contained in written and spoken language explicit or to generate or synthesise written or spoken language.
 Despite the inherent difficulty of many of the tasks performed, current LT support allows many advanced applications which have been unthinkable only a few years ago.
-LT is present in our daily lives, for example, through search engines, recommendation systems, virtual assistants, chatbots, text editors, text predictors, automatic translation systems, automatic subtilling, automatic summaries, inclusive technology, etc. Its rapid development in recent years predicts even more encouraging and also exciting results in the future (see Section 2).
+LT is present in our daily lives, for example, through search engines, recommendation systems, virtual assistants, chatbots, text editors, text predictors, automatic translation systems, automatic subtitling, automatic summaries, inclusive technology, etc. Its rapid dehttp://breakthroughanalysis.com/2008/08/01/unstructured-data-and-the-80-percent-rule/